 If they are not prepared, discuss with them the tools they need to consult to prepare a draft.
 These are the College Progress Report, the Schedule of Classes, the Undergraduate Catalog and/or departmental Web pages (for major/minor requirements and course descriptions).

-What major(s) is the student exploring or pursuing?
-Is he or she taking courses toward that end?
-Cross-check departmental guide sheets and departmental webpages.
-Also, see if grades in h.s. and/or college confirm the major choice.
-If the student needs extra assistance with choosing a major, refer them to the Career Resource Center, which offers a range of major decision-making resources.
-Also refer them to the Academic Advising website, where they can access the document, Deciding on a Major?
-A Practical Guide for Choosing Your College Major.
+Cross-check the undergraduate catalog and/or departmental Web pages.
+Also, see if grades in High School and/or college confirm the major choice.
+If the student needs extra assistance with choosing a major, refer them to the Career Resource Center, which offers a range of major decision-making resources, and the Academic Advising Center.

 For example, no more than two classes "back to back"; an early morning class and a late night class on the same day; a particularly demanding course or a course in an area of weakness, at the end of a long day.
 Ideally students should spread their academic schedules over four or five days, and evenly place their courses throughout the day.